Particular/docs.particular.net/samples/sqltransport-sqlpersistence/sample.md

 - nservicebus/sqlserver
 ---

-In this sample, the SQL Server Transport is used in conjunction with SQL Persistence.
-The sample shows how to use the same database connection for both transport and persistence operations, and how to access the SQL connection from within a message handler to persist business objects to the database.
+In this sample, the [SQL Server Transport](/nservicebus/sqlserver/) is used in conjunction with [SQL Persistence](/nservicebus/sql-persistence/).
+The sample shows how to use the same database connection for both transport and persistence operations, and how to access (using multiple [ORMs](https://en.wikipedia.org/wiki/Object-relational_mapping)) the current SQL connection and transaction from within a message handler to persist business objects to the database.

 ## Prerequisites

- 1. Make sure an instance of SQL Server Express is installed and accessible as `.\SQLEXPRESS`.
+An instance of SQL Server Express is installed and accessible as `.\SQLEXPRESS`.

- 1. Create a database named `shared` and add two schemas to it: `sender` and `receiver` (schemas are stored under the *Security* directory in the SQL Server Management Studio database tree).
- 1. Execute the **Receiver.Orders.sql** script, found in the solution root directory, against the database to create the `[receiver].[Orders]` table:
+At startup each endpoint will create its requires SQL assets.
+For example Receiver will execute the following:

-snippet: OrdersTableSQL
+snippet: ReceiverSQLAssets

 ## Procedure